-“The Empire of Death”, as it is labelled on a sign, is rumoured to contain more than 320km of networks under the city.
+“The Empire of Death”, as it is labeled on a sign, is rumored to contain more than 320km of networks under the city.
 Scary when you think about it, because less than 2km of it is accessible to the public.
 Secretive organisations, however, are said to lead excursions into the depths of the unknown areas, where wild and unexpected discoveries are often made.

 4. The Moulin Rouge was the First Electrified Building in Paris

 The famous Moulin Rouge Revue has been closed on occasion and even burnt down once.
 Yet it has recovered, been rebuilt, and reopened each time, and still operates today.
 That’s 120 years young and going strong.
 The Moulin Rouge was apparently the first building in Paris to have electricity installed.

 5. The Pont Neuf is the Oldest Bridge in Paris – Which is Funny